Let the Games Begin

 Outdoor activity ideas that will help your child with ADHD build skills during the summer vacation.

-After the school year ended, Josh, a child with attention deficit disorder (ADD), announced he was bored (already!) and asked his mom, “So what’re we doing today?”
+After the school year ended, Josh, a child with attention deficit disorder (ADHD or ADD) announced he was bored (already!) and asked his mom, “So what’re we doing today?”

 Mom’s solution?
 Create a safe playground in the backyard, where her hyperactive child could exercise with playmates.